octree-gva/caroster/README.md

 Caroster is an easy and free app to organize group carpooling for an event, a party, a seminar, a sports event, a camp, a ski trip…

+> Are you on GitHub ?
+Please use the [reference repository on GitLab](https://git.octree.ch/p/caroster) for issues and pull requests.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.